urbas/sbt-release-notes-plugin/README.md

 - Strategy name: `RootFolderReleaseNotesStrategy`

-Places the release notes file into the build's root folder.
+Places the blessed release notes file into the project's root folder.
 For example, if you use the [Markdown](#markdown) format, then the file `RELEASE_NOTES.md` will be placed in the topmost folder of your project.